kritii01/Weather_Web_App/README.md

 Technologies Used:

-HTML5 – Structure of the app
+HTML – Structure of the app
-CSS3 – Styling and layout
+CSS – Styling and layout
 JavaScript – Fetch API, DOM manipulation, and logic WeatherAPI – Source of real-time weather data